Caounee/portfolio/README.md

 ## Tech skills

+* ✅ creating test cases
+* ✅ bug reporting
+* ✅ testing
 * ✅ knowledge of ISTQB
 * ✅ knowledge of the Linux system
 * ✅ knowledge of Agile
-* ✅ creating test cases
-* ✅ bug reporting
-* ✅ testing websites
-* ✅ API testing
-* ✅ creating websites in HTML, CSS
 * ✅ knowledge of the HTTP/HTTPS protocol and the most common error codes

 ## Soft skills